The Explorer Street site is in Eveleigh, about 2 km south of Sydney CBD and within the City of Sydney local government area.

-The Explorer Street site is in Eveleigh, about 2 km south of Sydney CBD within the City of Sydney local government area.
-The site is roughly 2.3 ha and currently consists of 46 townhouses on Explorer Street, Station Street and Aurora Place that are owned by NSW Land and Housing Corporation (LAHC).
-It includes South Sydney Rotary Park.
+The site is roughly 2.3 hectares and currently consists of 46 townhouses on Explorer Street, Station Street and Aurora Place that are owned and managed by Homes NSW.
+The site includes the South Sydney Rotary Park.

 Homes